Featured Webinar: AI-Enhanced API Testing: A No-Code Approach to Testing | Watch Now

 Parasoft Testing Pyramid

 While the test automation pyramid provides a blueprint for an efficient test automation strategy, you cannot test quality into an application.
 The pyramid needs to be built on a solid foundation of deep code analysis focused on identifying and preventing reliability and security issues.
-The Parasoft testing pyramid, illustrated below, shows how Parasoft helps with testing solutions for each level.
+The Parasoft testing pyramid shows how Parasoft’s Continuous Quality Testing Platform solutions automate testing across each level.

 Results across these levels can be consolidated into Parasoft’s reporting, analytics, and compliance dashboard, Parasoft DTP, providing a unified view of software quality and test coverage.
 Your team gets insights to analyze your application’s status and determine the next steps for reaching your goals.